windkh/node-red-node-telegrambot/README.md

 This session string is used instead of interactive login (where you need to enter a phone-code and your password if set).

 ### Receiver Node
-The *Telegram client receiver* node receives message which are sent to your account.
+The *Telegram client receiver* node receives message which are sent to your account or bot.
 Just add a debug node to the output and investigate the objects in `msg.payload`.

 ### Sender Node